Whole School Curriculum Content

 During their time in Early Years, the children develop independence and resilience through the enabling environments, positive relationships and open ended opportunities.
 This helps to develop their characteristics of an effective learning and support them throughout their individual learning journey.
 The Characteristics of Effective Learning are shared with children and parents to encourage children to take ownership of their learning and enhance their curiosity towards learning.
 The Characteristics are explained through; playing and exploring (engagement), active learning (motivation) and creating and thinking critically (thinking).

-The Reception classes and the Nursery work closely together to ensure an engaging and balanced framework for all the children.
+The Reception classes and Little Chestnuts work closely together to ensure an engaging and balanced framework for all the children.
 Through active learning the children frequently access and experience all the areas of learning as laid out in the Early Years Statutory Framework.
 The 7 areas of learning are divided in to; 3 Prime Areas, which are fundamental skills and support development in all other areas, and 4 Specific Areas, which include essential skills and knowledge for children to participate successfully in the world around them.

 - Personal, Social and Emotional Development (Making Relationships, Managing Feelings and Behaviour, Self Confidence and Awareness)